revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/SOA.md

 Service Oriented Architecture, as the name says is an architectural concept which focuses on having different services communicating with each other to carry out a bigger job.

-Thus, a web service is a basic building block in an SOA.
-When multiple services are combined, we have an application that falls under SOA.
+Thus, a web service is a basic building block in an SOA.When multiple services are combined, we have an application that falls under SOA.

-The best example would be any big application which uses Amazon Web Services where you have distinct server instances for your business logic, data hosting and load-balancing requests.
-Each instance provides its own unique service like load balancer distributes load, and business logic transforms user input and processes it with its logic which in turn provides this transformed data to the database instance for storing.
+The best example would be any big application which uses Amazon Web Services where you have distinct server instances for your business logic, data hosting and load-balancing requests.Each instance provides its own unique service like load balancer distributes load, and business logic transforms user input and processes it with its logic which in turn provides this transformed data to the database instance for storing.

 </blockquote>